-a. the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and b. such admission is secured within a year of issue.
+- a) the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and - b) such admission is secured within a year of issue.

-4.3.
 Transferable Securities

-- a.
-Transferable securities are, in general terms, shares, debentures, government and public securities, warrants or certificates representing certain securities.
-Not more than 10% in value of the Scheme Property can be invested in transferable securities which are not approved securities. - b.
-The Scheme Property may be invested in transferable securities on which any sum is unpaid only if it is reasonable to believe that the amount of any existing and potential call for any sum is unpaid could be paid by the Scheme, at the time when payment is required, without contravening the requirements of COLL. - c.
-The Scheme may invest in a transferable security only to the extent that the security fulfils the following criteria: - i. the potential loss which the Scheme may incur with respect to holding the security is limited to the amount paid for it; - ii. its liquidity does not compromise the Manager's ability to comply with its obligation to redeem Units at the request of any qualifying unitholder; - iii. reliable valuation is available for it as specified in COLL; - iv. appropriate information is available for it as set out in COLL; - v. it is negotiable; and - vi. its risks are adequately captured by the Manager's risk management process (please refer to paragraph 28.13). - d.
-Unless there is information available to the Manager that would lead to a different determination, a security which is admitted to or dealt in on an eligible market shall be presumed to satisfy criteria (ii) and (v) in paragraph (c) above. - e.
-A unit in a closed ended fund shall be taken to be a transferable security for the purposes of investment by the Scheme provided it fulfils criteria (i) to (vi) in paragraph (c) above, and either: - i. where the closed ended fund is constituted as an investment company or a unit trust: - 1. it is subject to corporate governance mechanisms applied to companies; and - 2. where another person carries out asset management activity on its behalf, that person is subject to national regulation for the purpose of investor protection; or - ii. where the closed ended fund is constituted under the law of contract:
+- 1) Transferable securities are, in general terms, shares, debentures, government and public securities, warrants or certificates representing certain securities (as such terms as defined in the FCA Glossary).
+Not more than 10% in value of the scheme property can be invested in transferable securities which are not approved securities. - 2) The scheme property may be invested in transferable securities on which any sum is unpaid only if it is reasonable to foresee that the amount of any existing and potential call for any sum unpaid could be paid by the Scheme at the time when payment is required, without contravening the requirements of the COLL Sourcebook. - 3) The Scheme may invest in transferable securities only to the extent that the security fulfils the following criteria: - a) the potential loss which the Scheme may incur with respect to holding the security is limited to the amount paid for it; - b) its liquidity does not compromise the Manager's ability to comply with its obligation to redeem Units at the request of any qualifying Unitholder; - c) reliable valuation is available for it as specified in the COLL Sourcebook; - d) appropriate information is available for it as set out in the COLL Sourcebook; - e) it is negotiable; and - f) its risks are adequately captured by the Manager's risk management process (please refer to paragraph 31 for more detail). - 4) Unless there is information available to the Manager that would lead to a different determination, a security which is admitted to or dealt in on an eligible market shall be presumed to satisfy criteria b) and e) in paragraph 3) above. - 5) A unit in a closed ended fund shall be taken to be a transferable security for the purposes of investment by the Scheme provided it fulfils criteria a) to f) in paragraph 3) above, and either: - a) where the closed ended fund is constituted as an investment company or a unit trust: - i) it is subject to corporate governance mechanisms applied to companies; and - ii) where another person carries out asset management activity on its behalf, that person is subject to national regulation for the purpose of investor protection; or - b) where the closed ended fund is constituted under the law of contract:

-- 1. it is subject to corporate governance mechanisms equivalent to those applied to companies; and - 2. it is managed by a person who is subject to national regulation for the purpose of investor protection. - f.
-The Scheme may invest in an investment which shall be taken to be a transferable security provided it: - ii. fulfils the criteria for transferable securities set out in paragraph (i) to (vi) in paragraph (c) above; and - iii. is backed by or linked to the performance of other assets, which may differ from those in which the Scheme can invest.
+- i) it is subject to corporate governance mechanisms equivalent to those applied to companies; and - ii) it is managed by a person who is subject to national regulation for the purpose of investor protection. - 6) The Scheme may invest in an investment which shall be taken to be a transferable security provided it: - a) fulfils the criteria for transferable securities set out in paragraphs a) to f) in paragraph 3) above; and - b) is backed by or linked to the performance of other assets, which may differ from those in which the Scheme can invest.

-However, where such an investment contains an embedded derivative component, the requirements of COLL with respect to derivatives and forwards will apply to that component.
+However, where such an investment contains an embedded derivative component, the requirements of the COLL Sourcebook with respect to derivatives and forwards will apply to that component.

-4.4.Approved Money Market Instruments
+Money Market Instruments